odpi/egeria-react-ui/docs/GlossaryAuthor/GlossaryAuthorGuide.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the ODPi Egeria project 2020. -->

+# Glossary Author

-The **Glossary Author** is an allows you to author glossary content, such as Glossary , Term, Categories and the relationships between them.
+The **Glossary Author** is a UI capability of the Egeria Rect UI that allows you to author glossary content, such as Glossaries, Terms, Categories and the relationships between them.

 # Concepts